eburghar/rconfd/README.md

   its args (remaining script) using default value (`-D`) if undefined.
 - we then launch rconfd in daemon mode, reading all config files in `/etc/rconfd` directory, using the readiness fd 3, and waiting for its completion in the foreground
-- if the daemon exits normally (because only static secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without consuming any resources (but still react to restart signals).
+- if the daemon exits normally (because no leased secrets are used and it's useless to stay running in this case), we replace rconfd with the smallest daemon implementation possible ([`s6-pause`](https://skarnet.org/software/s6-portable-utils/s6-pause.html)), which just wait forever without consuming any resources (but still react to restart signals).
 Otherwise, rconfd service will just be